 The governing body have a SEND governor to work closely with the Inclusion Manager.
 From Sept 2022, this governor is Lorna Duggleby.
-She liaises with the SENDCO/Inclusion Manager and the Senior Leadership of the school to keep upto-date with, and monitor the school's SEND provision to ensure that the school is compliant with its statutory responsibilities as indicated in the SEND Code of Practice.
-The SEND Information Report is updated annually and published on the school website.
+She liaises with the SENDCO/Inclusion Manager and the Senior Leadership of the school to keep up-

 The governors ensure that the Inclusion Manager/SENDCO, the person responsible for coordinating SEND (SENDCO/Inclusion Manager) provision and offering guidance to teachers is a qualified teacher working at the school and that if not already qualified has achieved the National Award in Special Educational Needs within 3 years of being in post.
 Governors regularly monitor the DfE Code of Practice to ensure the school is compliant with its statutory responsibilities.